aai-institute/lakefs-spec/docs/quickstart.md

     ![](_images/quickstart-lakefs-repositories.png)

 !!! success
-    You have successfully created a lakeFS repository named `repo`, ready to be used with `lakefs-spec`.
+    You have successfully created a lakeFS repository named `repo`, ready to be used with lakeFS-spec.

-### Using the lakeFS `fsspec` file system
+### Using the lakeFS file system

-We will now use the `lakefs-spec` file system interface to perform some basic operations on the repository created in the previous step:
+We will now use the lakeFS-spec file system interface to perform some basic operations on the repository created in the previous step:

 * Upload a local file to the repository
 * Read data from a file in the repository